Perturbations and the Future Conformal Boundary: Perturbations in a flat- universe with perfect-fluid radiation

 Hence, as stated, the energy densities are equal at the point halfway through the conformal time development of the universe, for any value of $C$, which means the statement is true in any flat-$\Lambda$ pure radiation universe.

 A convenient way to fix the scaling of $a$, and hence also determine the units of conformal time, is to require $a_{\rm eq}=1$.
 This makes the development of $a$ symmetric about the conformal time midpoint.
-We can see this explicitly in \cref{fig:a_vs_eta}, generated using \cref{eqn:eta-of-a-anal}, which shows $\log_{10}(a)$ {\it versus} $\eta$ in this case.
+We can see this explicitly in \cref{fig:a_vs_eta}, generated using \cref{eqn:eta-of-a-anal}, which shows $\log_{10}(a)$ versus $\eta$ in this case.

 Choosing a different (constant) scaling for $a$ would just move this plot up and down by a constant amount, and stretch the horizontal axis by a constant factor.
-With $a_{\rm eq}=1$ we see that the curve for $a$ is antisymmetric under reflection both left-right and top-bottom, with these symmetries corresponding to the transformations $a\mapsto 1/a$ and $\eta\mapsto \eta_{\rm tot}-\eta$ respectively.
-(Further discussion of these transformation and their relation to inversion symmetry of the Friedmann equation can be found in \cite{Vazquez:2012ag}.)
+With $a_{\rm eq}=1$ we see that the curve for $a$ is horizontally and vertically antisymmetric, with these symmetries corresponding to the transformations $a\mapsto 1/a$ and $\eta\mapsto \eta_{\rm tot}-\eta$ respectively.
+(Further discussion of these transformations and their relation to inversion symmetry of the Friedmann equation can be found in Ref.~\cite{Vazquez:2012ag}.)

 The value of $C$ which gives this behaviour is $C=\Lambda/3$, and for this case \be H^2 = \frac{\Lambda}{3}\left(1+\frac{1}{a^4}\right), \ee which exhibits a neat symmetry between early and late epochs.